 State Employees' Retirement System

-ORS administers two different retirement plans for State of Michigan employees: a Defined Benefit (DB) plan and a Defined Contribution (DC) plan.
-Use the information below to determine which plan(s) you belong to, and to link to the website for that plan.
+The Michigan Office of Retirement Services administers two different retirement plans for State of Michigan employees: a Defined Benefit plan and a Defined Contribution plan.
+Use the information below to determine which plan(s) you belong to and the website link for that plan.

 Retirement Plan Descriptions and Links